 - Autumn dessert: Go for a fall dessert, like our soft pumpkin cookies or our apple cranberry crisp.

-How do you cook wild rice soup in a crock pot?
+How do you make this in a crock pot?

 - Dump.
 Pour in stock, water, wild rice, mushrooms, onion, carrots, celery, garlic, crumbled bacon, and spices to the crock pot.

 - Cook on high for 4 hours or low for 8 hours.
 Rice should be tender and popped open.

 - Cream sauce.
 Melt butter, whisk in flour, cook 2 minutes, whisk in milk.
 Cook and whisk until thickened.

 - Finish.
-During last 10 minutes, add the cream sauce to soup.
+During last 10 minutes, add the cream sauce.
 Taste and adjust seasonings.
 Garnish with fresh thyme.

 Gather all the ingredients.
 Prep the vegetables, cook the bacon, and remove the leaves from the thyme sprigs.